 Prior to becoming a patent attorney, Steve had extensive work experience in Engineering in missile systems and simulation at General Dynamics, real-time avionics/aircraft simulation at Rockwell International, and real-time flight controls and avionics simulation at Northrop-Grumman.

-In his personal time, Steve practices mixed and traditional martial arts and weapons’ training, lifts weights, boxes, and enjoys hitting at the batting cages.
-Due to his schedule, Steve gets on the elliptical and stationary bike, and when he gets a chance, Steve loves to ride his custom Harley Davidson and has organized various charity events including fundraisers for cancer and helping underprivileged children.
+In his personal time, Steve practices mixed and traditional martial arts and weapons' training, lifts weights, practices boxing, and enjoys going to the batting cages.
+Due to his schedule, Steve gets on the elliptical and stationary bike a few times a week, and when he gets a chance, Steve loves to ride his custom Harley Davidson, working on cars, and has organized various charity events including fundraisers for cancer and helping underprivileged children.

-Steve enjoys spending time with his family, enjoys making smoothies, cooking, and grilling several times a week.
+Steve enjoys spending time with his family, cooking, and grilling several times a week.
 Steve and his family are avid sports fans and love watching sporting events.
-Steve loves to play with his four dogs, and his Macaw, Mushugana (crazy bird), which are also part of the family.
+Steve loves to play with his four dogs and his Macaw, Mushugana (crazy bird), which are also part of the family.